 A research article by Hashem El-Serag MD MPH titled The Association Between Obesity and GERD: A Review of the Epidemiological Evidence, the connection between excessive weight and GERD was clear and convincing: “This meta-analysis indicated that obesity was associated with a significant 1.5- to 2-fold increase in the risk of GERD symptoms and erosive esophagitis, and a 2- to 2.5-fold increase in the risk of esophageal adenocarcinoma as compared to individuals with normal BMI.”

 Q4: Is losing weight a strategy to reducing symptoms?

-An article published in the peer reviewed Journal of Gastroenterology and Hepatology quoted a study by researchers (also published in the NEJM) stated: “ …losing approximately 10–15 pounds decreases the occurrence of frequent heartburn by approximately 40%.
+An article published in the peer-reviewed Journal of Gastroenterology and Hepatology quoted a study by researchers (also published in the NEJM) stated: “ …losing approximately 10–15 pounds decreases the occurrence of frequent heartburn by approximately 40%.

 What is the healthy and safe path to reduced GERD symptoms?

-We know that the current status quo treatment of daily long-term use of PPIs for some may be necessary, but for many these medications represent a substantial risk.
+We know that the current status quo treatment for daily long-term use of PPIs for some may be necessary, but for many, these medications represent a substantial risk.
 Research has proven that anyone who is excessively overweight or obese should immediately focus on weight loss as the top priority.
 Even for those who have gained a few extra pounds, achieving a healthy BMI can have a noticeable positive impact.
 Our recommendation for anyone in the early stages of acid reflux disease is as follows: